 1. Disconnect the negative battery cable.

-2. Remove the rear combination light.
+2. Remove the under cover.